Text

 Call stroke neurology immediately with the clinical picture and wait at bedside for verbal orders — the diagnosis needs confirmation before starting any irreversible interventions.

-D-07 ADEQUATE: Correct escalation, sequential execution.
-6–8 min lost waiting for instructions that nurse can initiate per protocol.
+D-07 ADEQUATE: Correct consult escalation, sequential execution, ED attending page omitted.
+6–8 min lost waiting for instructions the nurse can initiate per protocol.

 D